 Another top haunted spot is the Moonshine Patio Bar & Grill.
 The restaurant is housed in one of the oldest commercial buildings in Austin.
 In the early 1900s, a flash flood tore through the area, killing many.
 It’s believed that the souls of those who perished in the flood still haunt the building today.

-This Haunted Austin Walking History Tour will take you around all the best creepy places that this quirky city has to offer.
+This Haunted Austin Walking History Tour will take you around all the best creepy places this quirky city offers.
 This highly-rated tour includes a tour guide who is an incredible storyteller and will truly transport you into the midst of Austin’s haunted history.

 16. Rainey Street Historic District